• Home

 *Potential for additional requests to “give what you can” for celebrations, activity materials, etc.

-This can be paid online through the St. Roch website via registration or mailed/handed in via check.
+This can be paid online through the St. Roch website via registration page or mailed/handed in via check.

 • How to Join